Guide

 - Robots output.

-- IndexNow submission when configured.
+- IndexNow submission.

 Media Pipeline